Cyanide

-In chemistry, a cyanide (from Greek kyanos 'dark blue') is a chemical compound that contains a C≡N|auto=1 functional group.
+In chemistry, cyanide (from Greek kyanos 'dark blue') is an inorganic chemical compound that contains a C≡N|auto=1 functional group.
 This group, known as the cyano group, consists of a carbon atom triple-bonded to a nitrogen atom.

-In inorganic cyanides, the cyanide group is present as the cyanide anion −C≡N. This anion is extremely poisonous.
-Soluble salts such as sodium cyanide (NaCN) and potassium cyanide (KCN) are highly toxic.
-Hydrocyanic acid, also known as hydrogen cyanide, or HCN, is a highly volatile liquid that is produced on a large scale industrially.
-It is obtained by acidification of cyanide salts.
+Ionic cyanides contain the cyanide anion −C≡N. This anion is extremely poisonous.
+Soluble cyanide salts such as sodium cyanide (NaCN), potassium cyanide (KCN) and tetraethylammonium cyanide ([(CH3CH2)4N]CN) are highly toxic.